By Laurence Monnot, COMMIT

 More diversity in reporting, as well as in the newsrooms and advisory boards

-Following on from ‚Media regulation‘ and ‚Participation in and through the media‘, the CP members addressed the question: ‚How can the media better respond to the needs of citizens, and what must they do to better reflect diversity?‚
+Following on from the topics ‚Media regulation‘ and ‚Participation in and through the media‘, in the final session the CP members addressed the question: ‚How can the media better respond to the needs of citizens, and what must they do to better reflect diversity?‚

-‚Being taken seriously is important,‘ insists one participant.
+‚Being taken seriously is important,‘ one participant insisted.
 This refers not only to discussions with other CP members but also summarizes the purpose of participating in the Citizens‘ Parliament.
 The collective contribution of the participants is intended to inspire politicians and the media, and to strengthen the demand for living democracy in the media.

-On 25 June 2025, four elected representatives of the Citizens‘ Parliament will present the results to political stakeholders, media representatives, and the general public.
+On 25 June 2025, four elected representatives of the Citizens‘ Parliament will present the results to political stakeholders, media representatives, and the general public in Austria.